Second order semi-parametric inference for multivariate log Gaussian Cox processes: Data examples

 \subsection{Lymph node metastasis}

-Figure~\ref{fig:datalymph} shows a fluorescence image of a lymph node metastasis as well as point patterns of locations of four types of cells extracted from the image using machine learning techniques.
+Cancer malignancies are complex tissues containing many different cell types that may have opposing roles in tumor growth \citep{valkenburg:groot:pienta:18}.
+It is now recognized that the interactions between the multiple cell types determine the intrinsic aggressiveness of a tumor and its response to a given anti-cancer treatment.
+Studying each cell type separately is therefore inadequate \citep{weinberg:14,tsujikawa:etal:17}.
+With modern multiplexing technology it is now possible to image a large number of cell types simultaneously.
+Figure~\ref{fig:datalymph} (left) is a specific example, which shows a fluorescence image of a lymph node metastasis.
+Figure~\ref{fig:datalymph} also shows point patterns of locations of four types of cells extracted from the image using machine learning techniques.

 The four types of cells (with abbreviated names and numbers of cells in parantheses) are Hypoxic tumor cells (Hypoxic, 11733), Normoxic tumor cells (Normoxic, 18469), Stroma cells (Stroma, 6015), and Cytotoxic T-lymphocytes (CD8, 1466).
 For better visualization we only show random subsets obtained by independent thinnings of the points.
 Our aim is to characterize the point patterns in terms of their intensity functions and their PCFs and cross PCFs.
+We thereby quantify trends and within/between interactions for the different types of cells.
+Such characterizations may be used in subsequent studies e.g.\ for predicting outcomes of cancer treatments \cite[see for example][]{herbst:etal:14,yan:etal:19}.

 Figure~\ref{fig:kernelintensity} shows non-parametric estimates of the intensity functions for the four point patterns.
 These plots show a strong segregation between the patterns of Stroma and CD8 cells versus the tumor cells.
 In the following we study the more subtle variation within the bivariate point patterns of Stroma and CD8 respectively Normoxic and Hypoxic.